gkarakou/systemd-denotify/README.md

 Though this module is pypi ready i found it really tedious to install all the dependencies from pip.
 Unfortunately this module/app wont be uploaded to pypi.
-However all the dependencies should be found from the distros repos and if not all many of them should have been allready installed.
-At a least on a fedora 21 i had to install only python-inotify and notify-python.
+Hopefully this package gets its way into the repos.
 Below are some guidelines to generate packages for debian,ubuntu,fedora.
 Arch should not be difficult either- only a proper PKGBUILD would be needed.